tokend/knowledge-base/tech/guides/trading.md

 }
 ```

-When an account makes an offer, the offer is checked against the existing orderbook for that asset pair.
-If the
-offer crosses an existing offer, it is filled at the price of the existing offer.
-So John's offer was automatically
-matched with Alice's offer.
-Now John is got 2 Bananas, Alice got 6 Apples and she still waiting to sell her 3 Bananas
-left.
+When the account creates an offer, it is checked against the orderbook.
+If the created offer matches with any existing ones, it will be fulfilled at the corresponding price.
+Since John's offer matches with that of Alice, it will be fulfilled automatically and John will eventually have 2 bananas, while Alice will have 6 apples and her 3 remaining bananas.

 [1]: /tech/key_entities/signer.md
 [2]: /tech/key_entities/asset_pair.md